BrunoPoiano/helperr/README.md

 - Every 10 minutes:
   - Check for new files to relocate
   - Verify files for unwanted extensions
-- Once a day: Renames movie and series files
+- Once a day:
+  - Rename movie and series files
-- Once a day: Checks for missing movies/series episodes
+  - Check for missing movies/series episodes

-## Before Deployment
+## Prerequisites

-- Both Radarr and Sonarr should be at least **version 3+**
+Before deploying Helperr, ensure the following:

+- **Sonarr and Radarr**: Version 3+ is required.
-- In qBittorrent:
+- **qBittorrent**:
-  - The `tv-sonarr` category should be set for Sonarr
+  - The `tv-sonarr` category should be set for Sonarr.
-  - The `radarr` category should be set for Radarr
+  - The `radarr` category should be set for Radarr.
-- In Radarr/Sonarr:
+- **Sonarr/Radarr**:
-  - `Completed Download Handling` must be `disabled`
+  - `Completed Download Handling` must be disabled.

-_Recommended settings_
+### Recommended Settings

-- In qBittorrent: Enable `Keep incomplete torrents in`
+- In qBittorrent: Enable `Keep incomplete torrents in`.
-- In Sonarr/Radarr: Enable `Rename Episodes`
+- In Sonarr/Radarr: Enable `Rename Episodes`.
-- In Radarr/Sonarr qBittorrent settings: Set `Content Layout` as Original
+- In Sonarr/Radarr qBittorrent settings: Set `Content Layout` to `Original`.

 ## Deployment

-You can find the Docker image here: [helperr image](https://hub.docker.com/r/brunopoiano/helperr)
+You can find the Docker image here: [helperr image](https://hub.docker.com/r/brunopoiano/helperr).

 ### Using Docker Image

-command line
+#### Command Line

 ```bash
 docker run -d \